Louise Glück – O jardim

 com todo brilho, toda vivacidade

-nunca achando
+nunca imaginando

 que isso lhes custaria algo,

-nunca imaginando o som da minha voz
+nunca concebendo o som de minha voz

 vocês não a ouvirão no outro mundo,